labgem/microscope-user-doc/docs/content/transcriptomic/rnaseq.rst

 * **1**.
 Export functions.
 This section allows users to make all genes (or subsets of genes) available for other analysis tools.
 3 main operations are possible here:

-	* select subsets of genes (by selecting checkboxes on the first column) and export them into a Gene Cart by using the “Export To Gene Cart” button.
+	* select subsets of genes (by selecting checkboxes on the first column) and export them into a `Gene Cart <../userpanel/genesbasket.html>`_ by using the “Export To Gene Cart” button.
-	* See one selected gene into the MaGe Genome Browser by clicking on the magnifying glass.
+	* See one selected gene into the `MaGe Genome Browser <../mage/viewer.html>`_ by clicking on the magnifying glass.
 	* Direct link to the selected gene in Integrative Genome Viewer.

 * **2**.
 The second part reports the main genomic object features : Label (Link to more Genomic Object information), Type, Name, Product, Begin, End, Length, Frame.